What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 Easter painted egg "Roses"

-The painting of the egg will be done using the technique of a double stroke: you need to pick up white paint on one edge of the brush, and red (or another) on the other.
+The egg will be painted using the double stroke technique: you need to put white paint on one edge of the brush, and red (or another) on the other.

 Step 1.
-With a simple pencil, apply a sketch of the future drawing to the surface of the shell.
+With a simple pencil draw a sketch of the future design on the surface of the shell.

-Step 2 Apply the first, farthest row of rose petals to the surface of the shell (the white side of the brush should be on top).
+Step 2.
+Apply the first, distant row of rose petals to the surface of the shell (the white side of the brush should be on top).

 Step 5.
-Apply white lines along the contour of the petals with acrylic paint, thereby highlighting the border between the petals (creating some natural bend).
+Apply along the contour of the petals acrylic paint white lines, thereby highlighting the border between the petals (creating some natural bend).

 Step 6.
 Turn the shell upside down and proceed to the second rose.
-To highlight it, it will be in a different color scheme.
-The drawing is identical to the first.
-Pick up blue and white paint on the brush.
-Its excess can be removed with one stroke on a palette or a blank sheet of paper.
-The pattern also originates from the upper petals.
+To make it stand out, it will be in a different color scheme.
+The drawing is identical to the first one.
+Put blue on the brush and white paint.
+Its excess can be removed with one stroke on the palette or clean slate paper.
+The pattern also starts from the upper petals.

-Step 7 Similarly apply to the shell in the same sequence and the rest of the petals.
+Step 7 Similarly, apply the remaining petals to the shell in the same sequence.
 The flowers are ready and you can proceed to the leaves.
-For some leaves, darken the pointed ends with black paint.
+Darken the pointed ends of some leaves with black paint.

-Step 8 Using green and yellow paint, paint the leaves, also using the double stroke method.
-In some places, you can apply more yellow paint.
+Step 8 Using green and yellow paints, paint the leaves, also using the double stroke method.
+You can apply more yellow paint in some areas.

 Step 10 Do the same with the other side of the shell.